sgtmaster1066/BonziWORLD-Reupload/README.md

 This is a reupload of the BonziWORLD repository.
-The creator of the original BonziWORLD (Joseph Judge) deleted it but i still had the server in my files and reuploaded it here
+The creator of the original BonziWORLD (Joseph Judge) deleted it but i still had the server in my files and reuploaded it here.
+The only things i have touched here is this README, the hostname in script.min.js (no matter the port number or url name. it will always connect). and this one is prebuilt!
+Everything else is untouched

 # BonziWORLD